-Proper sleep is as important as breathing and eating for health and quality life.
+Proper sleep is as vital as breathing and eating for health and quality life.
 While sleeping, your body nurtures your physical and mental health and prepares you for another good day.
-Furthermore, body releases the hormones that promote growth in children and adolescents during sleep also.
-These hormones help in repairing of cells and tissue and building muscle mass.
-Lack of sleep also affects the ability of your mind to work properly that affects your cognitive and emotional state.
-If you are continuously lacking of sleep, it will lower your body’s defenses leading to increased risks of developing chronic conditions.
-In simple there are many disadvantages of inadequate sleep.
-Some of the ways in which sleep deprivation can affect your health include:
+Furthermore, the body also releases hormones that promote growth in children and adolescents during sleep.
+These hormones help in repairing cells and tissue and build muscle mass.
+Lack of sleep also affects your mind’s ability to work correctly, which affects your cognitive and emotional state.
+If you continuously lack sleep, it will lower your body’s defenses leading to an increased risk of developing chronic conditions.
+It will also create dark circles around your eyes, and you may need dark circles treatment to eliminate them.

-Sleep deprivation increases the production of stress hormone and lowers the production of leptin that tells your brain you have eaten enough food.
-Moreover, it also increases levels of ghrelin – appetite stimulant.
-This is the reason that sleep deprivation is also one of the causes of obesity.
+Sleep deprivation increases the production of stress hormones and lowers the production of leptin that tells your brain you have eaten enough food.
+Moreover, it also increases the levels of ghrelin – appetite stimulant.
+It is the reason that sleep deprivation is also one of the causes of obesity.
 Lack of sleep stimulates the release of higher levels of insulin after eating.
-This increases the risks of developing type 2 diabetes.
+It increases the risks of developing type 2 diabetes.

 Lack of sleep also leads to some cardiovascular problems.
-Proper sleep is very important for your body’s ability of healing and repairing your blood vessels.
-Not getting enough sleep can lead to chronic health conditions like high blood pressure, hypertension and stroke.
+Proper sleep is vital for your body’s ability to heal and repair your blood vessels.
+Not getting enough sleep can lead to chronic health conditions like high blood pressure, hypertension, and stroke.